 This guide is to help students and researchers identify useful resources related to chemical engineering research.
-It gathers library article databases and books that could be helpful to find information.
+It puts together the online article databases and books that could be helpful to find information.
 Click on the tabs on the left to navigate throughout the guide.
 For assistance with general research, please use the service.

 Resources for Background Information: